energicos/EBS_microfrontend_concept/assignment.md

 ##### 1.2.3 Compatibility

 - the Webapp must run in the following Browser:
-  - chromium browser (open source part of google chrome) >= version 61
+  - chromium browser (open source part of google chrome) >= version 65
   - Firefox >= version 54

 #### 1.3 Timeline

-* Project Start: xx.11.2018
+* Project Start: 01.12.2018
-* the timeframe for the project is set to 1 weeks upon hiring the developer
+* the timeframe for the project is set to 10 days upon hiring the developer
-* meaning the concept must be ready ==xx.11.18==
+* meaning the concept must be ready ==12.12.18==